MellonScholarlyCommunication/ldn-inbox-server/README.md

 A handler to send notification that live in the `@outbox` via the LDN protocol to the LDN `target`.

+If the environoment `DEMO_MODE` is set, no real notifications will be sent.

 ### Type handler

 A handler that accepts any notification with a type that matches one of the `anyOf` types.